ministryofjustice/security-guidance/docs/spam-and-phishing-guide.md

 -   Mirrors the end user's computer, and provides a secure space to interact with and analyse potentially harmful communications.
 -   Allows developers and technical architects to be proactive in minimising the effect of a threat.

-For further guidance on implementing sandboxing, including which products you might use, contact the [Security team](mailto:security@justice.gov.uk).
+For further guidance on implementing sandboxing, including which products you might use, contact the .

 ## URL link rewriting

 URL link rewriting is a technique used to detect malicious links in emails.
 Links in emails are actively scanned.
 They are then rewritten to point to an Advanced Threat Protection gateway, where two checks occur:

-1. Determine if the link is deny-listed by the MoJ or has been previously identified as malicious.
+1. Determine if the link is deny-listed by the or has been previously identified as malicious.
 2. Scan downloadable content available at the link address.

 After the checks have completed, the user continues to the URL or is blocked from access, depending on the results of the checks.
 If access is blocked, URL rewriting is used to provide an explanation and contact details for additional help.